-Once you have a good sear on one side, move the chicken pieces to the cooler side of the grill.
+Once you have a good sear on one side, turn the chicken pieces over and move them to the cooler side of the grill.

 If you are using a gas grill, maintain the flame on only one side of the grill, and move the chicken pieces to the cooler side, not directly over the flame.
 Reduce the temp to low or medium low (between 250°F and 275°F, no more than 300°F).

 Cover the grill and cook undisturbed for 20-30 minutes.